How to Take Care of Your Comic Collection: 5 Easy Steps

 3. Proper Protection

 Alright, you have made it this far!
 Now, the last step is throwing your comics on a shelf somewhere and hoping for the best, right?
 NO!
-To ensure the best kept comics, you should put your comics in a comic box, which are so easy to find.
+To ensure the best-kept comics, you should put your comics in a comic box, which are so easy to find.
 You can get them at any comic shop, or even online for pretty cheap.
-The boxes are designed to keep the comics upright, leaning against each other, so you can flip through the contents with relative ease.
+The boxes are designed to keep the comics upright, leaning against each other so that you can flip through the contents with relative ease.

 Now that you have all of your comics put away and ready to be enjoyed another day, it's time to go back to the store and start the whole process over again.
 The only way to ensure that the comic book industry stays open and viable is to keep supporting the industry.
 Especially the little guys.
 Next time you see someone at a convention trying to sell their own creation, don't turn your nose up at it.
 Give it a try.